 Manage emergency access accounts in Azure AD

-It is important that you prevent being inadvertently locked out of your Azure Active Directory (Azure AD) tenant because you can't sign in or activate an existing individual user's account as an administrator.
-You can mitigate the impact of inadvertent lack of administrative access by creating two or more emergency access accounts in your tenant.
+It is important that you prevent being accidentally locked out of your Azure Active Directory (Azure AD) organization because you can't sign in or activate another user's account as an administrator.
+You can mitigate the impact of accidental lack of administrative access by creating two or more emergency access accounts in your organization.

 Emergency access accounts are highly privileged, and they are not assigned to specific individuals.
-Emergency access accounts are limited to emergency or 'break glass' scenarios where normal administrative accounts cannot be used.
-Organizations must maintain a goal of restricting the emergency account's usage to only the times when it is absolutely necessary.
+Emergency access accounts are limited to emergency or "break glass"' scenarios where normal administrative accounts can't be used.
+We recommend that you maintain a goal of restricting emergency account use to only the times when it is absolutely necessary.